Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Click the map to view full size

-- Margaret River Winemakers Dinner: Be hosted by The Horgan Family at a special “Winemakers Expedition Dinner” at the famed Leeuwin Estate vineyards in the Margaret River where guests will enjoy a memorable 4-course regional degustation dinner with matching wines from the “Art Series” collection with introductions from the chef and winemakers.
+- Margaret River Winemakers Dinner: A special “Winemakers Expedition Dinner” at the famed Leeuwin Estate vineyards in the Margaret River where guests will enjoy a memorable 4-course regional degustation dinner with matching wines from the “Art Series” collection with introductions from the chef and winemakers.

 - A Tall Ship Race on Sydney Harbour: Enjoy the history and the thrill of tall ship racing as guests board the historic Barque’s Soren Larsen and the Southern Swan for a daylight sail through the heads at Sydney Harbour.

 - Dinner under the stars at Uluru: Guests will arrive in Cairns and then be our guests at special signature event, an expedition to Uluru.
 A special charter flight will transport guests to the red centre for a traditional welcome and tour, sunset drinks and entertainment overlooking Kata Tjuta followed by a delicious dinner at the renowned ‘Sounds of Silence‘ experience.
 After stargazing and a nightcap, we will dim the lights for our return charter flight back to Cairns the same evening.

 Prices are per person, listed in Australian Dollars (AUD) and include GST. *Limited sole use occupancy available.

 Embark: Board at Cairns Cruise Liner Terminal, Cairns at 3:00 pm for a 4:00 pm departure.

 Disembark: Arrive at Cairns Cruise Liner Terminal, Cairns and disembark at 9:00 am.